danekjiri/calendar-app/README.md

 # Calendar Application

 A Java 21 client–server calendar application built with Maven.
-This project is designed with modularity, abstraction and common design patterns (such as Visitor, and Factory, ...) to allow future enhancements (for example, adding a GUI, new commands or add different backing database).
+This project is designed with modularity, abstraction and common design patterns (such as Visitor, Factory, ...) to allow future enhancements (for example, adding a GUI, new commands or add different backing database).
 Currently, the application is meant to run on the command line backed with xml-file-base database.

 ## Modules